perborgen/CV/README.md

 # Per Harald Borgen
-Hi there, my name is Per.
 I'm a developer, with a background as a kids app entrepreneur.

 I enjoy building digital products that either solve problems or entertain people.
 Preferrably in Javascript or Python.